luvly-luvs/packer-builder-pi/ansible/README.md

 ## Overview

-The provided playbook and inventories are intended to be used to deploy a standalone DMP Intercom instance.
+The provided playbook and inventories are intended to be used to deploy a standalone device instance.
 The playbook will enable, install, and/or configure the following components:

 * Timezone
 * Locale
 * SSH
 * Packages (apt-get)
-* WM8960 Soundcard
+* Soundcard
-* Telephone Entry UI
 * Users & Groups
 * Peripherals/Hardware
-* GUI (X11)
+* GUI App
 * Auto-login

 ## Setup